-Subclass of: E63 Beginning of Existence Scope note: This class comprises the birth of a human beings.
-E67 Birth is a biological event focussing on the context of people coming into life.
+Subclass of: E63 Beginning of Existence

+Scope note: This class comprises the birth of a human beings.

+E67 Birth is a biological event focusing on the context of people coming into life.
 (E63 Beginning of Existence comprises the coming into life of any living beings).

 Twins, triplets etc. are brought into life by the same E67 Birth event.
 The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
 Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
 In this model, the biological father is not seen as a necessary participant in the E67 Birth event.

-Examples: • the birth of Alexander the Great Properties: P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person E68 Dissolutio on Subclass of: E64 End of Existence Subclass of: E64 End of Existence This class comprises the events that result in the formal or informal termination of an E74 Subclass of: E64 End of ExistenceThis class comprises the events that result in the formal or informal termination of an E74 Group of people.If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Subclass of: Scope note: E64 End of Existence This class comprises the events that result in the formal or informal termination of an E74 Group of people.
-If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity. the fall of the Roman Empire Subclass of: Scope note: Examples: E64 End of Existence This class comprises the events that result in the formal or informal termination of an E74 Group of people.
-If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity. the fall of the Roman Empire the liquidation of Enron Corporation Subclass of: Scope note: Examples: Properties: E64 End of Existence This class comprises the events that result in the formal or informal termination of an E74 Group of people.
-If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7 Activity. the fall of the Roman Empire the liquidation of Enron Corporation
+• the birth of Alexander the Great

+P96 by mother (gave birth): E21 Person P97 from father (was father for): E21 Person P98 brought into life (was born): E21 Person

+E68 Dissolution

+Subclass of: E64 End of Existence

+Scope note: This class comprises the events that result in the formal or informal termination of an E74 the fall of the Roman Empire the liquidation of Enron Corporation

+Group of people.

+If the dissolution was deliberate, the Dissolution event should also be instantiated as an E7

+P99 dissolved (was dissolved by): E74 Group

+E69 Death

+Subclass of: E64 End of Existence